StanciuAlin/Unification-Algorithm-KRPS/README.md

 ## 2. Architecture
 - `src/models/term.py` – Term hierarchy: `Term`, `Variable`, `Constant`, `Function`
+- `src/models/errors.py` - Custom exception raised when unification fails
-- `src/logic/substitution.py` – `Substitution` class
+- `src/logic/substitution.py` – `Substitution` class, represents a mapping from variable names to terms.
-- `src/logic/unifier.py` – `Unifier` class implementing the unification algorithm
+- `src/logic/unifier.py` – `Unifier` class implementing the unification algorithm for FOL terms
-- `src/logic/resolution.py` – simple resolution helper and `Literal` class
+- `src/logic/resolution.py` – a simple resolution helper and `Literal` class to show how unification is used in resolution.
+- `src/utils/printer.py` - a simple function to print a header at the starting point of the program execution
-- `tests/test_unification.py` – 10 test cases
+- `tests/test_unification.py` – 17 test cases
 - `main.py` – entry point

 ## 3. Design Notes